giantswarm/releases/aws/v15.0.0/README.md

 * Improvement - Multi card support - Prevent route override for primary ENI across multi-cards ENAs (#1396 , [@jayanthvn](https://github.com/Jayanthvn))

+Changes since v1.7.8:
+* Improvement - Adds http timeout to aws sessions (#1370 by couralex6)
+* Improvement - Switch calico to be deployed with the Tigera operator (#1297 by tmjd)
+* Improvement - Update calico to v3.17.1 (#1328 by lwr20)
+* Improvement - update plugins to v0.9.0 (#1362 by fr0stbyte)
+* Improvement - update github.com/containernetworking/plugins to v0.9.0 (#1350 by fr0stbyte)
+* Bug - Fix regex match for getting primary interface (#1311 by Jayanthvn)
+* Bug - Output to stderr when no log file path is passed (#1275 by couralex6)
+* Bug - Fix deletion of hostVeth rule for pods using security group (#1376 by SaranBalaji90)

 ### cluster-autoscaler [1.20.3](https://github.com/giantswarm/cluster-autoscaler-app/releases/tag/v1.20.3)